FarronF/limerick-council-meetings/meetings/2016/01/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 17th December 2015.md

  Mrs. Eileen Crean, on the death of their husband, Liam Finn, Jamestown, Kilmallock.

- The O’Malley family on the death of Nodie O’Malley, Dromalty, Cappamore.--- 4
+ The O’Malley family on the death of Nodie O’Malley, Dromalty, Cappamore.
+---
+4

 It was agreed that Councillor Sheehy would discuss the allocation of €10,000 to Limerick Youth